-All 50 states, the District of Columbia, and the Department of Defense Schools participated in the 2011 mathematics assessment at grades 4 and 8.
-References to "jurisdictions" in the results statements may include states, the District of Columbia, and Department of Defense Schools.
+All 50 states, the District of Columbia, and Department of Defense Education Activity schools (DoDEA) participated in the 2015 mathematics assessment at grades 4 and 8.
+References to "jurisdictions" in the results statements may include states, the District of Columbia, and DoDEA schools.